-- Demonstrate an entry level understanding of network infrastructure cabling. - Install and basically configure network routers and switches. - \bullet Pass the Cisco Certified Network Associate industry standard certification exam with at least an 80%. - Pass the CompTIA A+ industry standard certification exam battery with at least an 80% - Obtain and keep an entry level computer networking professional position in the workforce.
+- Demonstrate an entry level understanding of network infrastructure cabling. - Install and basically configure network routers and switches. - Pass the Cisco Certified Network Associate industry standard certification exam with at least an 80%. - Pass the CompTIA A+ industry standard certification exam battery with at least an 80%. - Obtain and keep an entry level computer networking professional position in the workforce.

-Tuition and Fees \$3911
+Tuition and Fees \$3924

 Application Fee 30

 Lab Fees 140

-Books/Supplies 840
+Books/Supplies 1050

-TOTAL \$4921
+TOTAL \$5144

-Credit s Gra ade
+COURSE NO. TITLE CREDITS GRADE

 CAPP 120 Introduction to Computers 3†

-CIT 126 Networking Fundamentals 3†
+ITS 150 CCNA 1: Exploration 3†

-CIT 176 Routers and Routing Basics 3+
+ITS 152 CCNA 2: Exploration 3+

-CIT 125 Fund of Voice and Data Cabling 3†
+ITS 125 Fund of Voice and Data Cabling 3†

 M 095 Intermediate Algebra OR

 M 121 College Algebra OR

 M 152 Pre-calculus Algebra OR

 M 171 Calculus I 3/4†

 Subtotal 15-16

-Credits Grad de
+COURSE NO. TITLE CREDITS GRADE

 WRIT 122 Intro to Business Writing OR

 WRIT 101 Composition I 3+

-CIT 226 Switching Basics & Int.
-Routing 3†
+ITS 250 CCNA 3: Exploration 3†

-CIT 272 PC Troubleshooting/Maintenance 4†
+ITS 280 Computer Repair and Maintenance 4†

-CIT 276 Introduction to WAN Technologies 3†
+ITS 252 CCNA 4: Exploration 3†

 COMM 135 Interpersonal Communication 3†

 Subtotal 16

-$^{^{\}sim}$ Many students need preliminary math and writing courses before enrolling in the program requirements.
+~ Many students need preliminary math and writing courses before enrolling in the program requirements.
 These courses may increase the total number of program credits.
 Students should review their math and English placement before planning out their full program schedules.
 Computer Server Administration